francoismichel/coding-for-quic-go/README.md

 ## FEC Extension

-This fork propose a *simple* Forward Erasure Correction (FEC) extension as proposed in the current [Coding for QUIC IRTF draft](https://tools.ietf.org/html/draft-swett-nwcrg-coding-for-quic-03).
+This fork proposes a *simple* Forward Erasure Correction (FEC) extension as proposed in the current [Coding for QUIC IRTF draft](https://tools.ietf.org/html/draft-swett-nwcrg-coding-for-quic-03).
 It currently implements the third version of the draft, except the negociation process.
 Two block error correcting codes are currently proposed: XOR and Reed-Solomon.
 A sliding-window RLC code is on the way.
 This work is a refactor of our previous implementation [presented during the IFIP Networking 2019 conference](https://dial.uclouvain.be/pr/boreal/fr/object/boreal%3A217933).
 This version is currently simpler than the previous version, but aims at staying as up-to-date as possible with both the IRTF draft version and the upstream quic-go implementation, this is why we want to keep a rather simple code.
 Of course, contributions are welcome.